Security-Onion-Solutions/securityonion-docs/installation.rst

 Installation on Rocky Linux or Ubuntu
 -------------------------------------

-If you want to install Security Onion on Rocky Linux 9 or Ubuntu 22.04 (**not** using our Security Onion ISO image), follow the steps below.
+If you want to install Security Onion on Rocky Linux 9 Minimal or Ubuntu 22.04 (**not** using our Security Onion ISO image), follow the steps below.
 Please note that Ubuntu is not supported for manager nodes and will be phased out in the future.

 #.
 Review the :ref:`hardware` and :ref:`release-notes` sections.
 #.
-Download the ISO image for your preferred flavor of 64-bit Rocky Linux 9 or Ubuntu 22.04.
+Download the ISO image for your preferred flavor of 64-bit Rocky Linux 9 Minimal or Ubuntu 22.04.
 Verify the ISO image and then boot from it.
 #.
 Follow the prompts in the installer.
 If you're building a production deployment, you'll probably want to use LVM and dedicate most of your disk space to ``/nsm`` as discussed in the :ref:`partitioning` section.
 #.
 Reboot into your new installation.
 #.
 Login using the username and password you specified during installation.
 #.
 Install prerequisites.
-If you're using Rocky Linux 9:
+If you're using Rocky Linux 9 Minimal:

    ::